ewerkman/plumber-catalog-original/readme.md

 ## How to use it?

-Add a dependency on Plumber.Catalog to the plugin that contains your catalog components.
+Add a dependency on Plumber.Catalog to the plugin that contains your catalog components:

+* From the package manager console: `Install-Package Plugin.Plumber.Catalog`
+* Using the Nuget package manager add a dependency on `Plugin.Plumber.Catalog`.

 ## Getting started